Pay Attention Even When it Hurts

 Mindfulness, Meditation & The Scientific Method

 A story and a game to help kids and adults become more comfortable with complexity and uncertainty.

 Here’s to Keeping an Open Mind in 2017!

 My favorite description of the scientific method doubles as a good shorthand definition of mindfulness meditation, and it comes from comic science fiction.

 An unlikely New Year's message from an old movie and an even older wisdom tradition.

 A Mindful Game to Ground Us in Gratitude

 Like the chewy chocolate center of a Tootsie Pop, there are peaceful moments of joy and connection hidden inside festive, yet sometimes hectic, family activities.

-Mindful Games that Tap Into a Deeper Sense of Purpose and Well-Being
+Connect with a Sense of Purpose and Well-Being

 You don’t have to be outside to take a gratitude walk; you can ground yourself by walking slowly and deliberately anywhere, even upstairs at your in-law's house.